-Many PWG standards are extensible and provide the ability for additional keyword or enumerated values to be registered.
+Many PWG standards are extensible and provide the ability for additional keywords, enumerated values, semantic elements or objects to be added and registered.
 When approved, these have the same status as the standard to which the feature is being added.
-In addition, as implementation work proceeds, clarifications may be required to guarantee interoperability.
+In addition, as implementation work proceeds and field experience is gathered clarifications may be required to improve interoperability.
 This section addresses the process to be followed for: